ugbodagadave/Travel-Agent/how-it-works.md

 1.  **User Selects USDC:** The user replies "USDC".
 2.  **Currency Conversion (`app/currency_service.py`):** The system first checks the flight's currency.
 If it's not already in USD, it makes a live API call to a currency conversion service to get the exact price in USD.
-3.  **Wallet Generation (`app/circle_service.py`):**
-    *   The application calls the **Circle API** to create a new, unique blockchain wallet address for this specific transaction.
+3.  **Payment Intent Generation (`app/circle_service.py`):** This is a two-step process using Circle's **Payment Intents API**, which is the correct and robust method for creating one-time payment addresses.
+    *   **Step A: Create Payment Intent:** The application first makes a `POST` request to Circle's `/v1/paymentIntents` endpoint.
+This call includes the amount, currency (`USDC`), and a unique idempotency key.
+It tells Circle we *intend* to receive a payment, but it doesn't create the address just yet.
+    *   **Step B: Retrieve Deposit Address:** The application then takes the `id` from the newly created payment intent and makes a `GET` request to the `/v1/paymentIntents/{id}` endpoint.
+The response from this second call contains the unique `depositAddress` where the user should send the funds.
-    *   It saves a mapping of this new `walletId` to the `user_id` in Redis.
+    *   It saves a mapping of this payment intent `id` to the `user_id` in Redis.
 This is critical for identifying the user when the payment confirmation arrives.
-4.  **User Pays:** The user is sent the wallet address and the exact USD amount to pay (e.g., `130.55 USDC`).
-They complete the transfer from their own wallet.
+4.  **User Pays:** The user is sent the generated wallet address and the exact USDC amount to pay (e.g., `135.00 USDC`).
+They complete the transfer from their own crypto wallet.

 ---
 #### Step 6: Confirmation via Webhook